keu/docs/astro/runtime-release-notes.md

 - Release date: April 30, 2022
 - Airflow version: 2.3.0

-### Support for Airflow 2.3 & Dynamic Task Mapping
+### Support for Airflow 2.3 & dynamic task mapping

 Astro Runtime 5.0.0 provides support for [Airflow 2.3.0](https://airflow.apache.org/blog/airflow-2.3.0/), which is a significant open source release.
 The most notable new features in Airflow 2.3.0 are:

 - [Dynamic task mapping](https://airflow.apache.org/docs/apache-airflow/2.3.0/concepts/dynamic-task-mapping.html), which allows you to generate task instances at runtime based on changing data and input conditions.
 - A new **Grid** view in the Airflow UI that replaces the **Tree** view and provides a more intuitive way to visualize the state of your tasks.
-- The ability to [define Airflow Connections in JSON](https://airflow.apache.org/docs/apache-airflow/2.3.0/howto/connection.html#json-format-example) instead of as a Connection URI.
+- The ability to [define Airflow connections in JSON](https://airflow.apache.org/docs/apache-airflow/2.3.0/howto/connection.html#json-format-example) instead of as a Connection URI.
 - The ability to [reuse a decorated task function](https://airflow.apache.org/docs/apache-airflow/2.3.0/tutorial_taskflow_api.html#reusing-a-decorated-task) between DAGs.

 For more information on Airflow 2.3, see ["Apache Airflow 2.3 — Everything You Need to Know"](https://www.astronomer.io/blog/apache-airflow-2-3-everything-you-need-to-know) by Astronomer.